slowkow/picardmetrics/README.md

 RNA-seq data from [hundreds of glioblastoma cells and gliomasphere cell lines][Patel2014].

-On the left, we see that samples with high mean mapping quality have the greatest number of detected genes.
-Further, the color of points reveals variation in the percent of reads per sample that are assigned to exons.
+On the left, each point represents an RNA-seq sample.
+We see that samples with high mean mapping quality have the greatest number of detected genes.
+Further, the color reveals variation in the percent of reads per sample that are assigned to exons.

-On the right, each sample is broken down into the percent of sequenced bases coming from different genomic regions.
+On the right, each bar represents an RNA-seq sample.
+Each sample is broken down into the percent of sequenced bases coming from different genomic regions.
 We see that many samples have few sequenced bases coming from coding regions relative to intergenic regions.

 [Patel2014]: http://www.ncbi.nlm.nih.gov/bioproject/PRJNA248302